 Machine learning is becoming increasingly relevant in a wide variety of industries, but do you find yourself asking, “What is machine learning?”
 If you’re not sure how to define machine learning, you’re in the right place.

-On this page, we’ll give a machine learning introduction, talk about machine learning algorithms, and answer your burning question, “What is machine learning?”
+On this page, we’ll give a machine learning intro, talk about machine learning algorithms, and answer your burning question, “What is machine learning?”

 If you’d like to learn more, keep reading.
 If you’d like to speak with a specialist about machine learning, feel free to contact us at 888-601-5359!

-There’s a lot to unpack when it comes to machine learning.
+There’s a lot to unpack in our machine learning intro.
 What is the definition of machine learning?
 How does it work?
 Is machine learning the same as artificial intelligence?
 What about the definition of deep learning?

 Let’s unpack this baggage one-by-one with a machine learning introduction.